Education in the Netherlands: A guide to the Dutch education system

 Higher education in the Netherlands

-If you're looking to study in the Netherlands, read our guide to the higher education system in the Netherlands.
+If you're looking to study in the Netherlands, read our guide to study in the Netherlands and Dutch universities.

 Need advice?
 Post your question on Expatica's free Ask the Expert service to see if we can help.

 Want a local opinion?
 Ask experienced expats on Expatica's forums for advice.